ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 To see a full set of example emails sent between a contributor and an HCA wrangler from start to completion, please go to the following link: https://docs.google.com/document/d/14TBLi4PRyTW10aNTRYtCHs8uLyzHqDizCGqXWQ0nFPE/edit#.

-What to do in the case that a contributor’s data does not have full consent for public release?
+**What to do in the case that a contributor’s data does not have full consent for public release?**

-TBD
-{: .label .label-red }
+Currently the DCP cannot accept datasets without full open consent for public release.
+We are currently working on a solution to help contributors make their data and metadata accessible via managed access.

 ## Gathering metadata